ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: namedSelector(name [, signature])

-   Use this decorator to explictly set the Objective-C method name instead of deducing it from the Python name.
+   Use this decorator to explicitly set the Objective-C method name instead of deducing it from the Python name.
 You can optionally set the method signature as well.